adsabs/adsabs.github.io/README.md

 [View the site](https://adsabs.github.io/help/)

 ####for development
+* build with jekyll build command
-* serve the project with the commande bundle exec jekyll serve
+* serve the project with the command bundle exec jekyll serve